How To Crochet: Blanket StitchBy Robin Beers – 249 Comments

 |This easy stitch is perfect for an afghan or blanket.
 It is just sets of 3 stitches, one single crochet and two doubles.
 Once you get into the hang of it, you can do it in your sleep!
 Use it for a baby blanket in a pretty pink or blue or for a regular afghan with bright colors!
 You can change colors after a few rows for a multicolored effect.|

 The photo above is a baby blanket I am working on for charity.
 I am using a J-hook for this with worsted yarn.
 Decide how wide you want your blanket to be and chain the proper number in multiples of 3.
 I chained 108 for this blanket and it is about 31 inches wide.
-For another blanket pattern using a similar stitch, click here.
+For more blanket patterns using similar stitches, click here.
 Oh, and by the way, feel free to try this stitch on a scarf if you want!
 Experiment!

 Note: If you are left handed, just put your mouse over the photo for a left-handed view.